DavidJSousa/Projeto-POO/README.md

 # Projeto-POO
 University group project written in Java, exploring OOP.
-The concept was to emulate a cab company.
+The concept was to emulate a cab company.\n
 With this we could create a driver and/or client, and from there, use different functionalities.
 -> We used the terminal as our Menu.